-Step 1: The applicant must submit by the Grants.gov deadline (11:59 PM ET on February 13, 2024) the required Application for Federal Assistance standard form (SF-424) and the Disclosure of Lobbying Activities form (SF-LLL) in Grants.gov.
+Step 1: The applicant must submit by the Grants.gov deadline (11:59 PM ET on April 30, 2024) the required Application for Federal Assistance standard form (SF-424) and the Disclosure of Lobbying Activities form (SF-LLL) in Grants.gov.
 To view the forms prior to completing them in Grants.gov, applicants can go to the Package tab under the funding opportunity that they're applying for and select Preview.
 The Preview then provides links to the forms.

-Step 2: The applicant must then submit the full application, including attachments, in JustGrants at https://justicegrants.usdoj.gov/ by the JustGrants application deadline (provided above).
+Step 2: The applicant must then submit the full application, including attachments, in JustGrants at https://justicegrants.usdoj.gov/ by the JustGrants application deadline (8:59 PM ET on May 2, 2024.
 OVW encourages applicants to review the JustGrants website for more information, resources, and training.